openjournals/joss/docs/submitting.md

 In addition, your paper should include:

-- A list of the authors of the software and their affiliations
+- A list of the authors of the software and their affiliations.
-- A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist audience*
+- A summary describing the high-level functionality and purpose of the software for a diverse, *non-specialist audience*.
-- A clear statement of need that illustrates the purpose of the software
+- A clear statement of need that illustrates the purpose of the software.
-- A list of key references including a link to the software archive
+- A list of key references including a link to the software archive.
-- Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it
+- Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it.
-- Acknowledgement of any financial support
+- Acknowledgement of any financial support.

 As this short list shows, JOSS papers are only permitted to contain a limited set of metadata (see header below), Statement of Need, Summary, Acknowledgements, and References sections.
 You can see an example accepted paper [here](http://bit.ly/2x22gxT).
 Given this paper format, a "full length" paper is not permitted, e.g., software documentation such as API (Application Programming Interface) functionality should not be in the paper and instead should be outlined in the software documentation.